-Police and Law Enforcement agencies were amongst the first organisations to test, evaluate and deploy Body Worn Video solutions in large volumes.
-Below, we look at what was learned from their early adoption including proven successes, potential limitations and recommendations for effective deployment.
+Police and Law Enforcement agencies were among the first to test, evaluate and deploy Body Worn Video solutions in large volumes.
+Below, we look at what was learned from their early adoption, including proven successes, potential limitations and recommendations for effective deployment.

-The adoption and deployment of body worn cameras provides law enforcement agencies with a number of key opportunities and potential benefits that were previously unobtainable.
+The adoption and deployment of body worn cameras provide law enforcement agencies with several key opportunities and potential benefits that were previously unobtainable.
 Headline benefits include:

 - Increased public confidence in local and national policing